 Prerequisite(s): BOAH 2409 Organizational Behavior.
 See 'Special considerations' section for enrollment information.

-This is the first half of a two-part course on negotiations, teamwork, and change.
 This course will introduce you to effective techniques for negotiating and collaborative decision making in dyads, as well as in groups.
 It will further cover the methods for negotiating, facilitating, and leading change in organizational contexts.
 This is an experiential course and you will be involved directly in negotiating, leveraging team dynamics, and facilitating change in a range of contexts.
 These experiences will involve a host of tangible and not-so-tangible outcomes, ranging from monetary terms and conditions to matters of goodwill, trust, and information-sharing.
 Because this is an experiential course involving collaborative exercises, class attendance is critical and students must commit to attend all parts of the course to obtain course credit.

 - Immersion-format course.
-This course will be offered on the following dates: - o May 13, 1-5pm; 115 Mervis - o May 14, 9am-5pm; 115 Mervis - o May 15, 9am-5pm; 115 Mervis - Enrollment is limited and based on degree progress in program. - Those interested in enrollment should complete the following survey by Monday, February 22nd.
+This course will be offered on the following dates: - o May 19, 1-5pm - o May 20, 9am-5pm - o May 21, 9am-5pm - Enrollment is limited and based on degree progress in program. - Those interested in enrollment should complete the following survey by March 1st:

-https://pitt.co1.qualtrics.com/jfe/form/SV_d5xAcGmUsg5Z1ch
+https://pitt.co1.qualtrics.com/jfe/form/SV 9yvjNWTkMsq5Fg9

-- Course rosters will be determined and communicated to students by Tuesday, March 1st based on survey results.
+- Course rosters will be determined and communicated to students by March 15th based on survey results.
 This turnaround should afford those students not selected for the course an opportunity to enroll into an alternative course with ample time before the onset of the summer semester. - Students who register for this course should plan to attend all cited class meetings.
-Those individuals who request to have this course dropped after the official add/drop period, but before the first class meeting, may incur a university fee enforced by the Registrar in order to have the course dropped from their schedules. - o This scenario applies to immersion courses only; all other Katz courses will follow the traditional add/drop deadline. - Students must bring the following materials to the first class meeting: - o A 3-ring binder for materials that will be distributed in class - A nominal fee is associated with this course for copyright materials.
+Those individuals who request to have this course dropped after the official add/drop period, but before the first class meeting, may incur a university fee enforced by the Registrar in order to have the course dropped from their schedules. - This scenario applies to immersion courses only; all other Katz courses will follow the traditional add/drop deadline. - Students must bring the following materials to the first class meeting: - o A 3-ring binder for materials that will be distributed in class - A nominal fee is associated with this course for copyright materials.
 Checks made payable to the University of Pittsburgh will be collected in class. - Prerequisite for BOAH 2537 Conflict Resolution in the Workplace